chapel-lang/chapel/doc/rst/technotes/gpu.rst

   <../usingchapel/tasks.html#chpl-tasks-fifo>`_ is the
   default in only Cygwin and NetBSD.

-* `GPU-Related Attributes`_ on variables are not yet applied to promoted function calls.

 Using C Interoperability
 ~~~~~~~~~~~~~~~~~~~~~~~~
 C interoperability on the host side is supported.
 However, GPU programming